 The Parsons family was significant to the founding of Amherst College.
 Rev. Parsons’ position as minister made him a prominent and influential person in the area.
 Besides serving as conduits for spiritual matters, colonial-era ministers played quasi-political roles as well, advising their communities on not just sacred but secular issues.
 Rev. Parsons appears to have been distantly related to the Parsons of Northampton, thus his access to resources would have stretched beyond the confines of tiny Amherst and into the far side of the Connecticut River Valley.

 When Rev. Parsons died in 1781, his son, Rev. David Parsons, D.D.
 (1749-1823), took over his ministry.
 By the turn of the 19th century, the Parsons family still held a substantial amount of land in Amherst/Hadley, spanning what is today Amity Street, southward toward Route 9, and down the hill toward Hadley.
-Rev. David Parsons, D.D. donated or sold at a discounted rate some of this land to Amherst Academy and Amherst College.
+Land records show that Rev. David Parsons, D.D. donated or sold at a discounted rate some of this property to Amherst Academy and Amherst College.

 This page is taken from the Amherst College Gift Record and is a compilation of “subscriptions” (pledges) of funds, both monetary and in the form of land deeds.
 This page is the last of several listing names of individuals whose pledges totaled $52,244.
 Here, the prominence of Rev. Parsons in the establishment of Amherst College is illustrated, as he is one of nine men guaranteeing the payment of $15,000 to Amherst Academy, the College’s predecessor.